Cross-Disciplinary Scholarly Research

 Franco-Romanian scholar Stéphane Lupasco, inspired by the I Ching's philosophy of change, proposed a non-propositional logic of real processes.
 This theory emphasizes that in an era of rampant reductionism, the complexity of dialectics and semantics must be restored to establish a more comprehensive knowledge paradigm for explaining information, communication, and sustainable societies.

-The Observer Effect & Philosophical Echoes of Quantum Entanglement
+The Observer Effect & Quantum Metaphor

 6. Carl Jung & the Synchronicity Principle in Analytical Psychology